vulcanize/vulcanizedb/documentation/super_node/setup.md

 `git checkout -b postgres_update vulcanize/postgres_update`

-Now install this fork of ipfs, first be sure to remove any previous installation.
+Now install this fork of ipfs, first be sure to remove any previous installation:

 `make install`

-Check that is installed properly by running
+Check that is installed properly by running:

 `ipfs`